babenkoivan/elastic-adapter/README.md

     ]
 ]);

+// sort documents
 $request->setSort([
     ['post_date' => ['order' => 'asc']],
     '_score'
 ]);

+// use pagination
 $request->setFrom(0)->setSize(20);

+// execute the search request and get the response
 $response = $documentManager->search('my_index', $request);

-// total number of matched documents
+// get total number of matching documents
 $total = $response->getHitsTotal();

-// corresponding hits
+// get the corresponding hits
 $hits = $response->getHits();

+// every hit provides an access to the index name, the document and the highlight
-// index name, document, highlight and raw representation of the hit foreach ($hits as $hit) {
+// in addition, you can get a raw representation of the hit foreach ($hits as $hit) {
     $indexname = $hit->getIndexName();
     $document = $hit->getDocument();